wbchristerson/trivia_api/README.md

 # Full Stack Trivia

-Hold trivia games on a regular basis and create a  webpage to manage the trivia app and play the game, but their API experience is limited and still needs to be built out.
+This is a webpage to manage a trivia app and play the game.
+The front-end is minimal; the focus is on the back-end API used for accessing a postgresql database.

-Finish the trivia app so trivia games can be held and see who's the most knowledgeable of the bunch.
 The application:

 1) Displays questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2) Deletes questions.